nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 Make sure there is a VNET link from the AKS-VNET to the private DNS Zone in question.

 ```
-k exec -it dnsutils sh
+kubectl exec -it dnsutils sh
  # nslookup nnnetworklogs.blob.core.windows.net
 Server:         10.101.0.10
 Address:        10.101.0.10#53